HAHAYOUDEAD/PastimeReading/README.md

 `H`(holster/put away) to close it.
 ## Installation
 You'll need [ModSettings](https://github.com/zeobviouslyfakeacc/ModSettings/releases).
-Place `pastimeReading.dll` and `pastimeReading` folder inside your Mods folder.
+Place `pastimeReading.dll` and `pastimeReading` folder inside your `.../Mods` folder.

+To load your book, got to `../Mods/pastimeReading` and paste your book in `book.txt`.
 ## Customization
 There are 4 book covers to choose from.
 I didn't put too much effort in them, but hey - you can change them to your liking.
 There's even a text color control, more on that in textures folder Readme.
 ## Known Issues